 When working on coding and interactive problems together, it was easy at first to project my code onto the board and type the solution we developed.
 However, one thing I quickly realized was that my typing is too fast, even if I wasn’t presenting a prepared solution.
 As I switched to writing code on the board, I realized that this was more effective as the pace of this approach allowed the class time to type up their own versions and test their own code as I wrote.
 Additionally, by removing the computer the students had to interpret the program on their own and simulate what they thought would happen before guessing and checking.

 In post-semester surveys, students have said that they enjoy the active and group problem solving in the labs that I developed and when asked whether they would like more of a recitation-type lab or an active lab they overwhelmingly asked for more active problem solving.
 As a result of this type of teaching and the class emphasis on projects of importance to the students—there have been several example of class projects turning up in poster sessions around campus.

 Through my experiences teaching in the classroom and mentoring outside of the class, I have realized that teaching is an incredibly challenging, but also rewarding experience.
-Teaching is challenging in the sense that you must always be on your toes and listening to what the students say they need because each group of students can be quite different (undergraduate vs graduate, etc.).
+I strive to be aware of the needs of my students, respond to their feedback, and proactively adapt because each group of students can be quite different (undergraduate vs graduate, etc.).
 The rewarding part comes from seeing the growth in the students throughout the semester and after.